trans-travel/trans-travel/us/ks.md

  * [2023 SB180](http://kslegislature.org/li/b2023_24/measures/documents/sb180_enrolled.pdf)

 ## General Safety

+Some communities may be more welcoming than others.
+For instance, Lawrence was indicated as a welcoming city.

 Because of the rhetoric around trans people in the political and media space, trans people should use caution, particularly in bathrooms,